Skip to main content

 Messages as Events

 Messages describe what happened, not what to do.
-Name them as verb-first, past-tense events where the prefix acts as a category marker: Clicked* for button presses, Updated* for input changes, Succeeded*/Failed* for command results that can meaningfully fail, Completed* for fire-and-forget Command acknowledgments, Got* for child module results via the OutMessage pattern.
-For example, ClickedFormSubmit and RemovedCartItem rather than imperative commands like SubmitForm or RemoveFromCart.
+Name them as verb-first, past-tense events where the prefix acts as a category marker: Clicked* for button presses, Updated* for input changes, Succeeded*/Failed* for Command results that can meaningfully fail, Completed* for fire-and-forget Command acknowledgments, Got* for child module results via the OutMessage pattern.
+For example, ClickedFormSubmit and RemovedCartItem rather than imperative Commands like SubmitForm or RemoveFromCart.

 Good Message Names